 Overall my trip to Europe this year will be memorable for the rain.
 Out of five weeks in Europe, we only had five days where we did not get rained on.
 This was very different to the last four springs we spent in Europe.
 Sure, we had rain on previous trips before too, but nothing like this constant cold, rain, and even snow in Switzerland.
 I mean, how often does it snow in May?

-My Favourite Cities/Towns
+My Favourite Cities/Towns of Eurotrip 2019

 - Munich – Oh how I wish it was not cold and raining the whole time we were in Munich!
 I really enjoyed this city and I will definitely be back.
 I am not a beer drinker, but I would like to go to Oktoberfest and experience Munich’s amazing festival.